pwcberry/pwcberry.github.io/about.md

 <p>I can be reached by email at <a href="mailto:pete@travelsincode.com">pete@travelsincode.com</a>.</p>

 __Note:__ any viewpoints and opinions expressed in the articles on this website are those of Peter Berry and do not, in any way, reflect those of my employer and my colleagues.

+## What is the blog colour theme about?

+The tints and shades of brown that are present in the appearance of this blog is my tribute to coffee.
+A wondrous beverage.
+I probably drink too much of it.
+I like it black, espresso style.
+While Melbourne is home to a wide and deep caffeinated culture, I am not a coffee nerd.
+I like my brew to be rich with berries - and to make my hair stand on end.